TypeOracle/TypeOracle/README.md

 foxit.txt: comparasion log file cmp_arg.py: the script file to compare type information

-### result
+#### result

 foxit_sample_result.txt: accuracy log file (the detail of accuracy comparasion)

+### How to reproduce

+1. copy all files from data to utility
+2. python cmp_arg.py
+3. the result will show

 ## Fuzzing Performance

-All files that generated in coverage recording process can be downloaded from COVERAGE_LINK.
-Following is the introduction of those files.
-The files on Github are the fuzzing performance results.
+All files that generated in coverage recording process can be downloaded from https://drive.google.com/file/d/1SUDmnky_Py1rdqMQcPu7rBOBWDD3_7Ll/view?usp=sharing.
-Test cases can be downloaded from TEST_CASE_LINK.
+Test cases can be downloaded from https://drive.google.com/file/d/1-zrRJrSwe4MVSnTEpeBduga--ZnP1ZHT/view?usp=sharing.
+Due to the space limitation, we only uploaded a set of experimental data.

 ### Group1: Type Guidance (Figure 8(a), Figure 9(a))
 #### adobe reader (Figure 8(a))